sjstretton/screwed/README.md

 - 13 PROPOSALS &TRANSITION	*Proposals*: What tax and social security changes do we propose?
 - 14: MODELLING	*Modelling* What effects will these changes have?
 Modelling of proposals: economic and other effects
 - 15: CONCLUSIONS	*Conclusions* What conclusions can we draw?

+Where does this go?: CONCEPTS OF THE BOOK	*Defining Heaven* What sort of society do we want to live in?
+What is the purpose of our economy?
+What is a fair system of taxation and property rights (individual and collective)?

 ## Longer Outline Including Key Lessons